 After subscribing to the Jetpack Boost plan, you will see a confirmation page.
 Click Continue to go to the Jetpack Boost settings.

-On the next screen, the Automatically Optimize CSS Loading feature will be enabled.
+Automatically Optimize CSS Loading feature will be enabled.
 Moving forward, you will not need to regenerate critical CSS each time you make changes.
 Jetpack Boost will do this for you automatically.

 If you have any issues generating Critical CSS, please start with the following troubleshooting steps.

-Regenerating Critical CSS
+Regenerate Critical CSS

 If you suspect that the Critical CSS is out of date or incorrect, you can force the system to regenerate new CSS by clicking the “Regenerate” button on the Jetpack Boost dashboard.
 The Critical CSS will be regenerated on the Jetpack servers and updated on your site when it’s ready.

-Turning off Cloud CSS
+Turn off Cloud CSS

 If you want to restore the traditional Local Critical CSS function instead of Automated Critical CSS, you can do so by adding the following filter to your site (e.g.: using a mu-plugin):